 Panic Attack Tip Sheet

-Often those afflicted will experience significant anticipatory anxiety which can bring on additional panic attack which can then cycle and repeat itself.
+Often those who experience panic attacks will also experience significant anticipatory anxiety , which can bring on additional panic attacks.
+This can lead to a vicious cycle of anxiety and panic attacks.

 Increased heart rate